How to Involve Introverts in Employee Engagement Strategy at Workplace

 What is Employee Engagement Strategy?

-In layman terms, it is a plan designed to build healthy interactions and connections among the employees and the company.
-These strategies build a positive impact on the work environment which drives smooth operations.
+It is a plan designed to build healthy interactions and connections among the employees and the company in layman’s terms.
+These strategies build a positive impact on the work environment, which drives smooth operations.

 An Employee Engagement Strategy takes into account many aspects of an organization in its realm.
 These are the employees, their personas, motivation, wellness, etc.